The Rize Design System (RDS) is a set of tools and instructions that facilitate cross-team workflow.

 We set up an initial brainstorming session where we discussed our likes and pain points of the current process, as well as the larger scope of this initiative.
 I spent a significant amount of time researching how other design teams organize their workflow in order to guide our thinking.
 This helped the team get the dialogue started by prompting us to compare the market research to our case.

 I created a shared doc with key takeaways from our initial brainstorming session.
 Before diving into the next step, I left the doc open for a few days, to allow people to process our conversation and add any lingering thoughts.

 Step 2: Distilling The Discoveries

 Taking some time away from the task gave us much needed space to process everything.
 It helped put our takeaways in perspective: some pain points became more apparent, while others turned out to be less significant.
 I synthesized the brainstorm doc into list of action items, which were then categorized into groups with a common theme or solution.

 All of this boiled down to 3 principles that make up the RDS:

 • Modular: As we grow, the system should easily be updated to evolve with the team’s needs.
-Due to its Lego-like nature the system will easily change to fit future problems.
+Due to its Lego-like nature, the system will easily change avoid future problems.

-• Empowering: Every feature should empower the user, never limit them.
+• Empowering: Every feature should empower the user, rather than limit them.

 • Autonomous: The system promotes individual work and allows team members to independently explore concepts.